dasunkasthury/AutoDrivingCarSimulation/README.md

 ### Cloning Repository

-- Repository can be cloned using the following command or thought a thirdparty app like SourcrTree <pre> `git clone https://github.com/dasunkasthury/AutoDrivingCarSimulation.git cd AutoDrivingCarSimulation` </pre> <pre> `cd AutoDrivingCarSimulation` </pre>
+- Repository can be cloned using the following command or thought a thirdparty app like SourcrTree <pre> `git clone https://github.com/dasunkasthury/AutoDrivingCarSimulation.git` </pre> <pre> `cd AutoDrivingCarSimulation` </pre>

 ### Build the Project